 Development trends for recycled non-vacant properties were analyzed in the City and surrounding jurisdictions to further support the feasibility of a site to be redeveloped.
-The following is a list of City Pipeline and recent redevelopment projects, and Los Angeles County Projects that have developed
+A list of City Pipeline and recent redevelopment projects, and Los Angeles County Projects that have developed housing on sites that have recycled developments with similar land uses, zoning, and site characteristics as the parcels selected as opportunity sites to meet RHNA in San Fernando are provided in Tables 35, 36, and 37.